lexjansen/define-xml-2.0-stylesheets/README.md

 Define-XML v2.0 stylesheet as was initially developed in the PhUSE Define-XML 2.0 Stylesheet Recommendations project.

-The updated Define-XML v2.0 stylesheet in the **localization** folder adds localization.
+The updated Define-XML v2.0 stylesheet in the **localization** folder adds localization to enable HTML rendition in any language (English, Chinese, Japanese, ...)